 RBT125 CREDITS: 3 PREREQUISITE(S): NONE

-Intro to Robotics \bigcirc
+Intro to Robotics

-Students will learn about the general field of Robotics. accomplish specific tasks and discuss current topics in 5 5 , .

-accomplish specific tasks and discuss current topics in Robotics such as AI and novel sensors.
+Students will learn about the general field of Robotics.
+Students will gain an understanding of how robotic systems are designed to accomplish specific tasks and discuss current topics in Robotics such as AI and novel sensors.
 Students will use the (either) M5StickC or Microbit to perform simple programming tasks.

-RBT131 CREDITS: 3 PREREQUISITE(S): MAT174 Digital Logic Basic Processor Design \bigcirc
+RBT131 CREDITS: 3 PREREQUISITE(S): MAT174

+Digital Logic Basic Processor Design